By John V. Berry, www.berrylegal.com

 Security clearance holders who occupy and who have access to classified information are expected to self-report security changes or incidents that may impact their security clearances.
 Security Executive Agent Directive (SEAD) 4 is a good guide for clearance holders to determine whether a new incident or development triggers a duty to self-report.
 Self-reporting is mandatory.
 Furthermore, it is much better to be proactive in disclosing reportable events than for them to be discovered later.
 Disclosing these issues prior to them being discovered can be considered to be a mitigating factor should these issue become of concern to security clearance adjudicators.

-Each federal security security officer and federal agency has different self-reporting procedures.
+Each federal security officer and federal agency has different self-reporting procedures.
 If a clearance holder needs to self-report an incident that occurs, such as being arrested for a traffic-related issue, you will need to contact your security officer.
 However, it is often important to obtain security clearance advance from a security clearance lawyer through this process.

 The following are just a few examples of duties to report: